umwelt-software/tinyproto/README.md

 3. Features

+ * Simple 8-bit checksum to control data validity
-It supports simple checksum, FCS16 (CCITT-16) and FCS32 (CCITT-32), allowing to protect
+ * FCS16 (CCITT-16) to control data validity
-payload data, being sent through unreliable communication channels (for example, high speed UARTS at 4Mbps).
+ * FCS32 (CCITT-32) to control data validity
+ * Using uids with user data
+ * Sending frames with acknowledgement
-It supports sending and receiving the frames of maximum 64K size.
+ * Sending and receiving the frames of maximum 64K size.

-4. TODO.

-Implement acknowledge/retransmission support.
+ * Low memory consumptions (36 bytes for Tiny Protocol engine)